Detroit Lions fans rain boos at Ford family during Calvin Johnson ring ceremony

 The Hall of Fame Ring of Excellence that Johnson was presented is created by Kay Jewelers.
 It is set in 14-karat gold with a total diamond weight of 1.75 carats.

-This article originally appeared on Detroit Free Press: Detroit Lions fans boo Fords at Calvin Johnson ring ceremony
+This article originally appeared on Detroit Free Press: Detroit Lions fans boo owner Sheila Ford Hamp and family at ceremony